SimonGoring/neotomadb-manual/_build/html/_sources/db_design_concepts.txt

 Database Design Concepts
 ===========================================

 Sites, Collection Units, Analysis Units, Samples, and Datasets
-         :name: sites-collection-units-analysis-units-samples-and-datasets
 ---------------------------------------------

 Fossil data are site based.
 A `Site <#_Table:_Sites>`__ has a name, latitude-longitude coordinates, altitude, and areal extent.
 In Neotoma, Sites are designated geographically as boxes with north and south latitude coordinates and east and west longitude coordinates.
 If the areal extent is not known, the box collapses to a point, with the north and south latitudes equal and the east and west longitudes equal.
 Most of the legacy sites in Neotoma currently have point coordinates.
 The lat-long box can circumscribe the site, for example a lake, or it may circumscribe a larger area in which the site lies either because the exact location of the site is not known or because the exact location is purposely kept vague.
 In the case of many legacy sites, the exact location is not know precisely; for example, it may have been described as «on a gravel bar 5 miles east of town».
 The exact locations of some sites have purposely been kept vague to prevent looting and vandalism.

 A `Collection Unit <#_Table:_CollectionUnits>`__ is a unit from a site from which a collection of fossils or other data have been made.
 Typical Collection Units are cores, sections, and excavation units.
 A site may have several Collection Units.
 A Collection Unit is located spatially within a site and may have precise GPS latitude-longitude coordinates.
 Its definition is quite flexible.
 For pollen data, a Collection Unit is typically a core, a section, or surface sample.
 A Collection Unit can also be a composite core comprised of two or more adjacent cores pieced together to form a continuous stratigraphic sequence.
 A Collection Unit can also be an excavation unit.
 For faunal data, a Collection Unit could be as precise as an excavation square, or it could be a group of squares from a particular feature within a site.
 For example, consider a pit cave with three sediment cones, each with several excavation squares.
 Collection Units could be defined as the individual squares, or as three composite Collection Units, one from each sediment cone.
 Another example is an archaeological site, from which the reported Collection Units are different structures, although each structure may have had several excavation squares.
 The precision in the database depends on how data were entered or reported.

 For many published sites, the data are reported from composite Collection Units.
 If faunal data are reported from a site or locality without explicit Collection Units, then data are assigned to a single Collection Unit with the name «Locality».
 This is a «quote».

 Different kinds of data may have been collected from a single Collection Unit, for example fauna and macrobotanicals from an excavation, or pollen and plant macrofossils from a lake-sediment core.
 A composite Collection Unit may include data from different milieus, which, nevertheless, are associated with each other, for example a diatom sample from surficial lake sediments and an associated lake-water sample for water-chemistry measurements.

 The Collection Unit is equivalent to the Entity in the Global Pollen Database but was not defined in FAUNMAP.
 When the FAUNMAP data were imported into Neotoma, most localities were assigned a single «Locality» Collection Unit.
 However, for some localities, the data were assigned to different Collection Units that were clearly identifiable in FAUNMAP (see **Figure 1**).

 An `Analysis Unit <#_Table:_AnalysisUnits>`__ is a stratigraphic unit within a Collection Unit and is typically defined in the vertical dimension.
 An Analysis Unit may be a natural stratigraphic unit with perhaps irregular depth and thickness or it may be an arbitrary unit defined by absolute depth and thickness.
 An excavation may have been dug in arbitrary units, for example 10 cm levels, or it may have followed natural stratagraphic boundaries, for example the «red zone» or a feature in an archaeological site.
 Although Analysis Units could be designated by an upper depth and lower depth, in Neotoma they are designated by their midpoint depth and thickness, which is more convenient for developing age models.
 Pollen and other microfossils are typically sampled at arbitrary depths, and although these samples have thicknesses corresponding to the thickness of the sampling device (usually 1 cm or less), these thicknesses are often not reported, just the depths.
 Different kinds of samples may have been taken from a single analysis unit, for example pollen, diatoms, and ostracodes.
 The Analysis Unit links these various samples together.

 In larger excavations, natural stratigraphic Analysis Units may cut across excavation squares or Collection Units, and the data are reported by Analysis Unit rather than by Collection Unit.
 In this case, the fossil data are assigned to a generic composite Collection Unit named «Locality», which has the explicitly defined Analysis Units.
 If the Analysis Units are not described or reported, then the data are assigned to a single Analysis Unit with the name «Assemblage».
 Thus, for a locality published with only faunal list, the fauna are assigned to a Collection Unit named «Locality» and to an Analysis Unit named «Assemblage».

 In FAUNMAP, Analysis Units are the primary sample units, and fauna are recorded by Analysis Unit.
 In the GPD, Analysis Units correspond to